aapatre/Automatic-Udemy-Course-Enroller-GET-PAID-UDEMY-COURSES-for-FREE/README.md

 ---

+***Disclaimer:***
-***Disclaimer: Make sure you have cleared any saved Debit/Credit Card info from your Udemy account before using the script!
-Also, the script has only been tested on the Microsoft Edge Browser but I'm pretty sure it will work on any browser that provides a webdriver for automation.***
+**1. Make sure you have cleared any saved Debit/Credit Card info from your Udemy account before using the script!**
+***2. Also, the script has only been tested on the Microsoft Edge Browser but I'm pretty sure it will work on any browser that provides a webdriver for automation.***
+***3. Make sure web-scraping is legal in your region and I'm not responsible for any kind of issue caused by the code.***